The first fact of life: a lot of textual data is generated every day through emails, social media, and other channels.

 OCR

 Optical character recognition (OCR) extracts text from scanned or handwritten images or documents (PDF, JPG, TIFF).
 It is often used alongside text annotation.
 While OCR turns images into plain text, text labeling makes that text meaningful for AI/ML models.
+Automatic data extraction and parsing from digital documents are the key application of combining OCR and text annotation.

 Types of Text Annotation

 Naturally, we have different intents for our raw textual data.
 Therefore, different modes of text labeling have emerged to suit needs of AI/ML models.
+In the context of NLP annotation, specific annotation tasks often focus on extracting key concepts from text to support various applications such as content categorization, entity recognition, and summarization.

 To illustrate, we'll use this Napoleon Bonaparte quote: